 State School 1213 opened as Brunswick Central in temporary accommodation in 1873, moving into a new Albert Street building in 1877.
 One of the original ‘Henry Bastow schools’ built during the 1870s, it was deemed unsuitable for surging enrolments a century later.
 To cope with the demand, in 1972 the Victorian Government demolished the existing buildings to make way for a three-storey modern structure.
 However, when enrolments fell to 120 by 1996, the school was ‘merged’ with Brunswick East Primary and closed.
-The site became a housing estate with no plaque or marker to commemorate its history.
+The former school was demolished to make way for a housing estate.
 Ironically, if the original building had survived it would have acquired heritage protection.

 Moreland City Libraries – photograph collection